session-replay-tools/mysql-sgt-replay-module/README.md

 ##Usage guide

 ###1) On the target server which runs MySQL applications:
-      a) Set route command to route response packets to the assistant server
+      a) Set route commands to route response packets to the assistant server

         For example: